cysouw/diathesis/text/c10_participle.md

 a.
 Mein Fahrrad sieht schmutzig aus.
 :::

-The light verbs *geben* (with obligatory reflexive pronoun) can be used with participles and adjectives without any apparent differences [@next].
+The light verb *geben* (with obligatory reflexive pronoun) can be used with participles and adjectives without any apparent differences [@next].

 ::: ex
 a.
 Er ist weltoffen.
 b.
 Er gibt sich weltoffen.
 :::

 The light verbs *machen*, *lassen*, *halten* and *finden* are both used with adjectives and participles.
-With adjectives they all induce a novative alternation, i.e. a new subject role is added (see [@par:novative]).
+With adjectives they all induce a novative alternation, i.e. a new subject role is added (see [@sec:intro-subject-promotions]).
 However, with participles they lead to different kinds of diatheses.

 i.
 The light verb *finden* adds an opinionator, both with adjectives and participles (see [@sec:participles-finden-opinionator]). ii.
-The subject of the light-verb *lassen* has a permissive meaning with adjectives [@next b], but an additional durative meaning with participles (see [@sec:participles-lassen-durative]). iii.
-Similarly, the subject of *halten* has a causative meaning with adjectives [@next c] but like *lassen* it has an durative meaning when combined with participles (see [@sec:participles-halten-durative]). iv.
+The subject of the light verb *lassen* has a permissive meaning with adjectives [@next b], but an additional continuative meaning with participles (see [@sec:participles-lassen-durative]). iii.
+Similarly, the subject of *halten* has a causative meaning with adjectives [@next c] but like *lassen* it has an added continuative meaning when combined with participles (see [@sec:participles-halten-durative]). iv.
 Finally, *machen* has many different uses with adjectives [@fehrmann2018: 218], among them a causative reading [@next d].
-With participles, *machen* likewise induces various different kinds of construction, which need a similarly in-depth study as Fehrmann's study of adjectives (see [@par:machen]).
+With participles, *machen* likewise induces various different kinds of constructions, which need a similarly in-depth study as Fehrmann's study of adjectives (see [@par:machen]).

 ::: ex
 a.
 Ich finde mein Fahrrad schmutzig. \